MJClarke93/Up2Date/README.md

 # Up2Date
-<<<<<<< HEAD

-  This program is built as part of Assignment 3 for Advanced Internet Programming at the University of Technology, Sydney.
-Spring semester 2018.
+This program is built as part of Assignment 3 for Advanced Internet Programming at the University of Technology, Sydney, during the Spring 2018 semester.

 It was developed by **Abhusha Bogati**, **Mitchell Clarke** and **Maggie Liuzzi**.

   ## Description

 Up2Date is a news and social media aggregation web application.
 Its goal is to give users the speed and convenience of seeing all of the news and social media they are interested in, all in one place.
 Its design aims to be "simple, but effective".

+Currently it imports posts using the Twitter and News APIs, as examples.
+More applications may be supported in future versions.

   ## Installation

 To get the app running, you'll need **Node.js** and **npm** installed.
 If you do not have it, you can download them from here: https://nodejs.org/en/

 You'll also need **MongoDB** installed for database connectivity to work.
 If you do not have it, you can download it from here: https://www.mongodb.com/download-center

 Once these are installed, complete the following steps:

   1. Clone this repo to a directory of your choice using git: